Top cheap smartwatches that won't break the bank.

 - Android and iOS compatible

 It’s light enough to wear during workouts, passes as relatively unisex, and can blend into more formal wear, while the interchangeable bezels give it a real novelty factor.
-It’s just a really fun watch to have on the wrist, and that’s very rare at this price point.
+It’s just a really fun watch to wear on the wrist, and that’s very rare at this price point.

 Meanwhile, the software is basic but functional, with no major bugs encountered during testing (even if the app still has the odd glitch).